-In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40)-Accounting For Convertible Instruments and Contracts in an Entity's Own Equity.
+In August 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40)-Accounting For Convertible Instruments and Contracts in an Entity's Own Equity.
 The standard simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
 Consequently, more convertible debt instruments will be reported as a single liability instrument with no separate accounting for embedded conversion features.
 ASU 2020-06 removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, which will permit more equity contracts to qualify for it.
 The standard also simplifies the diluted net income per share calculation in certain areas.
 The effective date of this update for non-public companies is for fiscal years beginning after December 15, 2023, including interim periods therein.
 Early adoption is permitted for fiscal years beginning after December 15, 2020 and interim periods therein.
-The Company estimates that adoption will not have a material impact on its consolidated financial statements.
+The Company adopted ASU 2020-06 on January 1, 2024, which did not have a material impact on its consolidated financial statements.